rivera-bl/jenkins-casc/README.md

     - go to the page of the plugin, for ex. [sonarqube scanner](https://plugins.jenkins.io/sonar/) and click on the 'How to Install' box to get its name and latest version
     - or search through [this page](https://archives.jenkins.io/plugins/)

-* we could add sonarqube instead of sonarcloud, because in order to use the webhook and fail the pipeline through a quality gate the jenkins server has to be available from the internet
+* with sonarcloud it ain't necessary to configure a webhook, it automatically stops the pipeline if the quality gate ain met

 ## DevSecOps Pipeline Example